 I use magnetic tape on the back of each label so I can move them easily around my whiteboard.
 They’re great for keeping me in order.

-Visualising your daily classroom routine on the whiteboard with these labels can keep your kiddos in line.
+Visualising your daily classroom routine on the whiteboard can keep your kiddos in line, so they know exactly what they should be doing without feeling overwhelmed.

 Having each task clearly displayed with vibrant, colourful letters means no more disruptions and total student engagement.